FRRouting/frr/doc/user/pathd.rst

 	running and configure to export TED information.

 .. note::
-	It would be the same for isis (:ref:`traffic-engineering`) but in the moment of writting it's not fully tested.
+	It would be the same for isis (:ref:`isis-traffic-engineering`) but in the moment of writting it's not fully tested.

 Dynamic Segment Lists